VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## vmui

 VictoriaMetrics provides UI for query troubleshooting and exploration.
 The UI is available at `http://victoriametrics:8428/vmui`.
 The UI allows exploring query results via graphs and tables.
+It also provides support for [cardinality explorer](#cardinality-explorer).

-Graphs support scrolling and zooming:
+Graphs in vmui support scrolling and zooming:

 * Drag the graph to the left / right in order to move the displayed time range into the past / future.
 * Hold `Ctrl` (or `Cmd` on MacOS) and scroll up / down in order to zoom in / out the graph.